aaronblenkush/Android-HorizontalListView/README.md

+This is forked from https://github.com/MeetMe/Android-HorizontalListView in order to port it over to Android Studio.

+It also includes a gradle task update `uploadArchives` which will install the library to the local Maven repository.

 # HorizontalListView

 HorizontalListView is an Android ListView widget which scrolls in a horizontal manner (in contrast with the SDK-provided ListView which scrolls vertically).